MicroEJ/docs/ApplicationDeveloperGuide/nls.rst

       .. figure:: UI/NLS/images/microvg_not_converted_complex.png

-It's not possible to display such a message with MicroUI: the Graphics Engine doesn't offer substitution table reading or bidirectional string management.
+It is not possible to render such a message with MicroUI: the Graphics Engine does not offer substitution table reading or bidirectional string management.
 The rendering is systematically wrong:

 .. figure:: UI/NLS/images/microui_not_converted.png